-Housing First in general and Service Coordination in particular advances a compassionate and fiscally responsible intervention that benefits not only the health, welfare, and safety of the individuals served but the entire community.
+Housing First in general and services coordination in particular advances a compassionate and fiscally responsible intervention that benefits not only the health, welfare, and safety of the individuals served but the entire community.
 When people experiencing homelessness get permanently housed and receive supportive services they are highly likely to stay housed and can therefore focus on their physical, mental, and emotional needs.
 Studies reveal that housing stability improves a person’s health and social status and reduces utilization of hospitals, jails, and emergency services at public expense.

 Supportive Service Partners

 SHC works with a number of local service agencies that provide referrals and case management to participants in our housing programs.
 These agencies offer a comprehensive supportive services system and a range of housing settings for people experiencing homelessness with behavioral health disorders, including street outreach, shelter and transitional housing, mental health counseling, medical and dental care, emergency drop-in services, life skills training, transportation assistance, and assistance with accessing other social and health benefits: